 Palaeontologists can date the rocks containing fossils so that these fossils can be placed accurately on a timeline to show how a species can change or develop over millions of years.

 The timeline shows how short a time humans have lived on Earth relative to the rest of the timeline.

-This could be shown before a visit to a science museum.
+You could show this short film to your class before a visit to a science centre or museum.

 Pupils could be given pictures of fossils to research and place on a timeline.

 Pupils could also use coding animation programmes available online to model how fossils are made using code.

 This short film will be relevant for teaching primary science, particularly on the topics of animals and evolution.